darkhole22/computer-graphics-project-2023/CodingGuidelines.md

 ### 2.4 Private class variables
 - Use *CamelCase*
-- Use type prefix
+- Use type prefixes
-- Start with capital letter
+- Start with a capital letter
 - Do not use abbreviations

 Type prefixes: